greglook/merkledag-core/README.md

   multihash target, and a referred size.
 - A _node_ is a block following a certain format which encodes a table of merkle links and a data segment containing some other information.
+- The node _format_ defines how the links and data are serialized into a block.
+  Links have a well-defined structure, while node data uses a variable set of codecs based on data type.
 - The data segment is serialized with a [multicodec](//github.com/greglook/clj-multicodec) header to make the encoding discoverable and upgradable.